 This 42 semester credit hour program is an interdisciplinary degree that provides education and training for professionals in any field who want to strengthen their general knowledge and skills in public health.
 Ultimately, graduates of this program will contribute to the expansion and enhancement of a competent public health workforce that is advancing the well-being of Texas’ citizens and beyond.
-Students in the Professional Option will specifically strengthen their knowledge and skills in public health through the following areas:
+Students in the Public Health Leadership Online program will specifically strengthen their knowledge and skills in public health through the following areas:

 Health Management and Policy

 Discuss the policy process for improving the health status of populations.

 Apply the principles of program planning, development, budgeting, management and evaluation in organizational and community initiatives.